scc-digitalhub/docs/sdk/docs/reference/runtimes/flower/actions/flower-app-train.md

 Where `ClientClass` and `ServerClass` are the classes implementing the Flower client and server respectively.

+#### Requirements

+`requirements` accepts a list of requirement strings or a path to a supported requirements file: `requirements.txt`, `setup.py`, `pyproject.toml`, `environment.yml`, or `environment.yaml`.
+The SDK parses the requirements when the function is saved.
+For an unversioned package found in the local environment, it adds the installed version and logs a warning; use an explicit version or constraint to avoid this inference.

 ### Task Parameters

 Can only be specified when calling `function.run()`.